 Drupal takes a unique approach: a Drupal module (drupal.org/project/mcp) turns Drupal itself into an MCP server.
 Omedia/mcp-server-drupal (50 stars) is the TypeScript companion for STDIO transport with tools defined dynamically by the Drupal API during initialization.

 Multiple distribution channels: Docker containers, compiled binaries (cosign-signed), and JSR packages.
+The Drupal MCP module was updated April 14, 2026, now integrating the official MCP PHP SDK (collaboration between the PHP Foundation and Symfony project).
 The simpler alternative, peximo/drupal-mcp-server, queries Drupal via JSON:API (enabled by default in Drupal 10+).

 Best for: Drupal shops who want native module-level integration with dynamic tool discovery.